canonical/ubuntu-cloud-docs/docs/aws/aws-how-to/instances/find-ubuntu-images.rst

    .. tab:: Using describe-images

-      The EC2 ``describe-images`` API is the native AWS discovery mechanism for public Amazon Machine Images (AMIs).
+      The EC2 ``describe-images`` API is the native AWS discovery mechanism for public AMIs.
 Instead of looking up a stored parameter, you query the EC2 catalog directly.
-By filtering on Canonical's owner ID and a name pattern, you can programmatically locate the latest Ubuntu AMI with a single AWS CLI call:
+By filtering on Canonical's owner ID and a name pattern, you can programmatically locate the latest Ubuntu AMI with a single AWS CLI call.

       .. tabs::
-         .. tab:: For EC2
+         .. tab:: EC2

-            Find the latest AMI ID using:
+            For EC2, fnd the latest AMI ID using:

             .. code-block::